paajasan/trajectory_transformations/README.md

 ```

-The transformations can then be imoprted with
+The transformations can then be imported with
 ```
 from trajectory_transformations import Unwrapper, Wrapper, Superpos
 ```